MatthewAntonis/CSS_Assignment1/README.md

 7.)
 Incorporates at least one creative element (hover effect, image filter, animation, etc.).

 Notes:
 - Making the website responsive is not necessary
+- Changes to the HTML were either minimal or none
 - Created using Chrome

 ### Assignment Due Date: June 21st, 2023